 This will help you identify what this ideal customer is looking for.
 Your campaigns will become more targeted and your sales approach will compliment it.
 Moreover, you will be able to recognize the challenges associated with the customer and tackle it more effectively.
 For example, suppose you are a high-end CRM software like Hubspot.
 Now, you know that startups that do not have a large marketing budget will not find you suitable for your needs.
 Therefore you will keep that in mind while creating your buyer persona and target firms with a greater marketing budget.

 3. Track Joint KPIs

-Meanwhile, marketing teams are measured by engagement, quality and brand awareness.
-If you decide on joint indicators, you will actually be able to figure out how effective your marketing is towards your sales.
+Meanwhile, marketing teams are measured by engagement, quality, and brand awareness.
+If you decide on joint indicators, you will actually be able to figure out how effective your marketing is toward your sales.
 You will also be able to detect the weak areas in your customer acquisition funnel.
-Some of these indicators are sales cycle timeline, end to end ratio and revenue per account.
+Some of these indicators are sales cycle timeline, end-to-end ratio, and revenue per account.